What Is the GDP Growth Rate?

 The Bureau of Economic Analysis uses real GDP to measure the U.S. GDP growth rate.
 Real GDP takes out the effect of inflation.
 Even though the growth rate is reported quarterly, the BEA annualizes it.
 That's so it can compare growth to the previous year.
 In other words, in any given quarter, the BEA reports what GDP is for the year.
 That removes the effect of seasons.
 If the BEA didn't do this, you would see a huge jump in GDP and the growth rate in every fourth quarter.
 That's because the holiday shopping season accounts for the greatest portion of annual personal consumption.

 The BEA provides a formula for calculating the U.S. GDP growth rate.
-Here's a step-by-step example for the Fourth Quarter 2017:
+Here's a step-by-step example for the Second Quarter 2018:

 - Go to Table 1.1.6, Real Gross Domestic Product, Chained Dollars, at the BEA website.